soumasish/soumasish/README.md

 I am a Data Scientist/Engineer passionate about Distributed Computing.
 Scala is my language of choice when tinkering with distributed constructs.
 I began my career in computing in 2008 as a Perl developer.
 In 2014, I moved to the United States to pursue graduate studies at the University at Buffalo.
-After completing my master's in 2016, I relocated to the San Francisco Bay Area.
 Since then, I have worked at companies like Amazon, LinkedIn, and Yahoo.
-I currently live in San Francisco.
+I presently live in San Francisco.